techpines/express.io/examples/README.md

 # Express.io Examples

 All of our examples work on node 0.8.x.
-To get started do the following:
+To get started run the following commands:

 ```bash
 git clone git://github.com/techpines/express.io